Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Introduction and main results

 \item[\reflb{O-index}{\rm{(O1)}}] The map $\deg\colon \PP\to \Z$ is a bijection onto $n-1+2\N=\{n+1,n+3,\ldots\}$ and orbits with larger degree have larger period.
 Likewise, $\deg\colon \CB\to\Z$ is a bijection onto $n-2+2\N=\{n,n+2,\ldots\}$ and the bars with larger degree have larger period (at, say, the beginning point).

 \item[\reflb{O-clusters}{\rm{(O2)}}] All closed orbits $x\in \PP$ have the same ratio $\CA(x)/\hmu(x)$.

 \end{itemize} \end{TheoremX}

 This theorem asserts, in particular, that the graded barcode of $\SH(W;\Q)$ looks exactly like that of an irrational ellipsoid: the bars form an ascending infinite staircase with one riser of height one (the degree) for each closed orbit and starting with a tread of degree $n$ beginning at the interior of $W$.
 We will show in the next section that the similarity with ellipsoids goes farther.
 Note also that as a consequence of \ref{O-index} the flow is automatically lacunary in the terminology from \cite{AM:recent}.
+It is also worth noting that the ratios $\CA(x)/\hmu(x)$ playing an important role in these questions were originally, to the best of our knowledge, considered in \cite{Ek,EH}.

+\begin{Remark} We conjecture that \eqref{eq:dim-key} is equivalent to that the Reeb flow is dynamically convex and has only a finite number of prime orbits at least in the non-degenerate case.
+It not hard to see that then \eqref{eq:dim-key} implies dynamical convexity.
+However, proving finiteness appears to be much more difficult.
+Without non-degeneracy one would also have to account for invisible orbits. \end{Remark}